MetPX/sarracenia/doc/sr_config.7.rst

 Components write to log files, which by default are found in ~/.cache/sarra/var/log/<component>_<config>_<instance>.log. at the end of the day, These logs are rotated automatically by the components, and the old log gets a date suffix.
-The directory in which the logs are stored can be overridden by the *log* option, and the number of days' logs to keep is set by the 'logrotate' parameter.
-Log files older than *logrotate* days are deleted.
+The directory in which the logs are stored can be overridden by the **log** option, and the number of days' logs to keep is set by the 'logrotate' parameter.
+Log files older than **logrotate** days are deleted.

+- **debug**  setting option debug is identical to use  **loglevel debug**

-- ** log ** the directory to store log files in.
+- **log** the directory to store log files in.
 Default value: ~/.cache/sarra/var/log (on Linux)

-- ** logrotate ** the number of days' log files to keep online, assuming a daily rotation.
+- **logrotate** the number of days' log files to keep online, assuming a daily rotation.

+- **loglevel** the level of logging as expressed by python's logging. possible values are :  critical, error, info, warning, debug.

 Note: for **sr-post** only,  option **log** should be a logfile